-Some patterns, like Jessica McClintock 1907 allow you to create a variety of looks using just one pattern.
+Some patterns, such as Jessica McClintock 1907, allow you to create a variety of looks using just one pattern.
 This pattern includes instructions for making a short, cocktail-length dress, as well as a longer mermaid-style gown.
 You can also choose from strapless and halter necklines.

 Although McCall's doesn't offer the extensive selection that you can find from Simplicity, it does have some beautiful and simple designs.
 Instructions are easy to understand, even for beginners, and some designs also come in extended sizes.

 Butterick is another famous name in sewing patterns, and they have a limited selection of evening gown designs.
 Most of the designs are very simple, which makes them easy to sew.
 However, if you choose one of these patterns, you'll need to embellish it with trim or choose a really special fabric to make it fancy.

 If you're looking for a prom dress that is right on trend, BurdaStyle is a great bet.
 The pattern manufacturer's website is very easy to use and allows you to sort by material, difficulty level, and more.
 Many of the patterns even feature photos of real women wearing the dresses, which can help you envision what your finished dress will look like.
 What's more, you can download the pattern directly to your computer and get started sewing right away.

 One great pattern for novice seamstresses is the One-Shoulder Flounce Dress.
 This simple pattern is perfect for prom and affordable and easy to make.